Fall-2025-COMP163/project-1-asdarden-design/README.md

   - **Cleric:** High magic and moderate strength/health
 - Stats scale by level for consistent progression.
 - Gold also scales with level to reward player advancement.
 - All calculations are formula-based for predictable testing.
+- Robust error handling ensures invalid inputs and missing files are managed gracefully.
+- The `load_character` function validates that all mandatory fields (e.g., name, class, level) are present in the saved file.

 ### Bonus Creative Features
-- Gold system scales dynamically with level
+- Gold system scales dynamically with level.
-- Level-up automatically recalculates all stats
+- Level-up recalculates stats and dynamically increases gold as the character progresses.
-- Bonus function for additional gold tracking and management
+- Bonus function for additional gold tracking and management:
+  - `random_treasure(character)` - Adds a random gold bonus between 10 and 100.
-- Optional story hooks for future narrative expansion
+- Optional story hooks for future narrative expansion.

 ### AI Usage
 ChatGPT assisted with the entire code implementation, including function structure, stat formulas, file I/O, level-up logic, gold system, and documentation.